vivekteega/flowallet-testnet/README.md

 1. objectName - Name of the objectData to be updated
 2. options - (optional, options detailed at end of module)
-Note: value of objectData is taken from floGlobals.appObjects[objectName]
+Note: value of objectData is taken from floGlobals.appObjects[objectName] The object data corresponding with Object Name must be defined in floGlobals.appObjects[objectName] before an update can be done

 #### requestObjectData
 	floCloudAPI.requestObjectData(objectName, options = {})